-According to an Indian study, if you take calcium and vitamin supplements and exercise, you can prevent pre diabetes or even diabetes.
+According to an Indian study, if we take calcium and vitamin supplements and exercise, we can prevent pre-diabetes or even diabetes.

 With every vitamin D taken, you may reduce the chance of progressing diabetes by 8%.
 There was also another study that concluded that people with type 2 diabetes who take 50,000 IUs of oral vitamin D3 weekly for 8 weeks had reduced insulin and plasma glucose.

 There are some drugs that can cause metabolic dysfunction.
-Such an example is the drug that can cause drug-induced diabetes like quetiapine the atypical antipsychotics.
+Such an example is the drug that can cause drug-induced diabetes-like quetiapine the atypical antipsychotic.
 Also, this drug may increase the risk of hyperglycemia.